bigtoga/Examples/DSci - Machine Learning/Phase - Feature Engineering/Principal Component Analysis/PCA.md

 Part of Dimensionality Reduction and is used to reduce features to the most predictive/valuable

+**unsupervised dimensionality reduction technique** that constructs relevant features/variables using combinations of the original variables (features).
+There are two ways PCA works:
+1. linear (linear PCA) - most commonly used
+1. non-linear (kernel PCA)

 # Dimensionality Reduction
 Many techniques to reduce the number of dimensions but most commonly used are:
 - Feature Elimination: